 How can PPE prevent the spread of coronavirus at work?
 Mike Sopp summarises Government guidance on when and where PPE should be used.

-PPE and the coronavirus
+PPE, face coverings and the coronavirus

 The official guidance covering PPE has been gathered together at the Government's Personal Protective Equipment (PPE) Hub.